Understanding Guinea Pigs

 Wild Ones

 Wild guinea pigs called cavies and most of them live in peru.
 They like to spend their days eating grass, leaves, and plant stems.
-They sleep and shelter under logs, in caves in
+They sleep and shelter under logs, in caves in burrows.
+Wild guinea pigs like to live in big family group.

 Meeting the Family Dog